-The hypothalamus tells sympathetic nervous system to kick into gear, the overall effect is that the body speeds up, tenses up and becomes generally very alert.
+The hypothalamus tells the sympathetic nervous system to kick into gear, the overall effect is that the body speeds up, tenses up and becomes generally very alert.

-These "stress hormones" cause several changes in the body, including an increase in heart rate and blood
+These "stress hormones" cause several changes in the body, including an increase in heart rate and blood at the same time,

 The sudden flood of epinephrine, norepinephrine and dozens of other hormones causes changes in the body that include:

-Heart rate and blood pressure increase pupils dilate to take in as much light as possible veins in skin constrict to send more blood to major muscle groups (responsible for the "chill"
+Heart rate and blood pressure increase pupils dilate to take in as much light as possible veins in the skin constrict to send more blood to major muscle groups (responsible for the "chill"

-Sometimes associated with fear less blood in the skin to keep it warm) blood-glucose level increases muscles tense up, energized by adrenaline and glucose (responsible for goose bumps when tiny muscles attached to each hair on surface of skin tense up, the hairs are forced upright, pulling skin with them)
+Sometimes associated with fearless blood in the skin to keep it warm) blood-glucose level increases muscles tense up, energized by adrenaline and glucose (responsible for goosebumps when tiny muscles attached to each hair on the surface of skin tense up, the hairs are forced upright, pulling the skin with them)

-Shut down to allow more energy for emergency functions trouble focusing on small tasks (brain is directed to focus only on big picture in order to determine where threat is coming from)
+Shut down to allow more energy for emergency functions trouble focusing on small tasks (the brain is directed to focus only on the big picture in order to determine where the threat is coming from)